catalyzeio/engineering-blog/source/2015-11-06-bulk-historical-data-processing-with-Mirth.html.markdown

 * 1s to send 1 message = 86,400 messages a day
 * 500ms to send 1 message = 172,800 messages a day
+* 200ms to send 1 message = 432,000 messages a day
+* 20ms to send 1 message = 4,320,000 messages a day

 Shaving time off of each piece of the workflow can go a long way.
 Some suggestions for areas we've optimized in the past:

-* Authentication = adding functionality to cache tokens locally and reuse them until they expire is much more efficient than requesting a token for every message.
+* Authentication - adding functionality to cache tokens locally and reuse them until they expire is much more efficient than requesting a token for every message.
-* Asynchronous destinations = if you have multiple destinations that don't depend on each other (i.e., aren't passing values from one to the next), uncheck the "Wait for previous destination" option for each destination and Mirth will automatically process them simultaneously.
+* Asynchronous destinations - if you have multiple destinations that don't depend on each other (i.e., aren't passing values from one to the next), uncheck the "Wait for previous destination" option for each destination and Mirth will automatically process them simultaneously.
+* Client callbacks - as seen above the difference between a 500ms and 20ms response from Mirth is drastic.
+If historical messages are sent on the same channel as production messages, you could be looking at a multi-day disruption or processing before getting back to regular production.
+Having a web client immediately process a message and then using a webhook to send a message back to Mirth in the (unlikely) event of an error instead of parsing and doing all database writes to validate data could speed up the process significantly.
+That webhook could hit an endpoint in Mirth which could cause the channel to stop and trigger an alert so that an admin could troubleshoot the problem before processing more messages.

-We learned a lot about Mirth in playing around with these settings and hope this is helpful to others as we all venture further down the Mirth rabbit hole.
+We learned a lot about Mirth in playing around with these settings and hope this is helpful to others.
+Need help with the other parts of setting up an interface like project planning and networking setup?
+We can help.
+[Check it out.](https://catalyze.io/hl7)